ObamaCare: Women's Health Services

 ObamaCare Women's Health Fact: ObamaCare prohibits health plans from requiring a referral from a primary care provider before seeking coverage for obstetrical or gynecological (OB-GYN) care from a participating OB-GYN specialist.

-When it comes to women and ObamaCare one thing that cannot be ignored is the issue of contraception.
+When it comes to women and ObamaCare, one thing that cannot be ignored is the issue of contraception.
 Contraception can cost women up to $600 a month out of pocket, the results of health service not being available to all women equal has had a great effect on pregnancy, STDs and a number of other related issues.

 While you may not agree with women taking contraceptives, it's important to note that ObamaCare takes women's health care out of the hands of insurance companies and puts it back into their own hands.
-Giving women access to contraception gives women the right to chose and increases their economic security.
+Giving women access to contraception gives women the right to choose and increases their economic security.

 Women have gained significant rights and control over their health care from ObamaCare.
 It's up to each women to decide for herself if she supports the program.
 Here are some things you should be aware of:

-1. Insurance companies will try to grandfather you in to plans that don't cover treatments mandated ObamaCare.
+1. Insurance companies will try to grandfather you in to plans that don't cover treatments mandated by ObamaCare.
 Although all new plans will have to cover wellness and preventive services for women, older plans can "grandfather you in" to plans that don't cover these services.

 2. Most of the ObamaCare's guaranteed services, which help 47 million American women get better access to better healthcare, aren't controversial at all.
 Think about what you stand against and what you are for.
 Standing against the whole bill for a small portion of it may not be your best course of action.